EnnyFRANS/Info/README.md

-Hello, my name is Enny, i like programming and learning programming
+Hello, my name is Enny, i like programming and learning programming.

+It's been 10 years that i lived in Belgium.

+I Speak 4 Languages:

+- Indonesian
+- English
+- French
+- Japanese